BlueSpire/w3c-reactivity-protocol-proposal/README.md

 > **NOTE:** There are no tests at this time.
 If/When enough interest appears as well as a desire to move this forward, a full test suite will be written, documentation will be added, etc. For now, the intent is just to get the conversation started.

 > **WARNING:** Do not even think about using the test reactivity engines or the test view engine in a real app.
 They have been deliberately simplified, have known issues, and are not the least bit production-ready.
+They serve only to validate the protocol.

 ## Repo Setup